florenciatorche/ReadNatalityData/README.md

 We currently provide code to read restricted-access natality data into stata and R for years 2015 to 2019.
 We will keep expanding this resource, adding natality data for prior and more current years.

 Please note that these files might include typos and errors.
-If you use them and find errors, please contact Hye Jee Kim (hyejk@stanford.edy).
+If you use them and find errors, please contact Hye Jee Kim (hyejk@stanford.edu).

 We acknowledge funding from the Russell Sage Foundation.